RianMontagh/RianMontagh.github.io/_posts/2026-02-05-First-Model-Results-and-2024-Topobathy.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/e476b52b-1619-413d-b981-b92bdfb3fd24" />

+### 2025 Flood with 2025 Topo

+Just before publishing this blog, I was able to check out the output for my 2024 topo run.
+For some reason, there are no results in the output folder, even though Hyak said that the model completed (as opposed to failed).
+I will have to figure this issue out today to get results for next week.

 #### Lessons Learned

 - Make sure that all 62 partitions of the model are downloaded from Hyak
   - Otherwise, there will be 'holes' in the model
-- 1-2 GBs is about the limit for the file size that is will work in Delft3D
+- 1-2 GB is about the limit for the file size that is will work in Delft3D
   - Processing of the 2024 topo reduced the file size from a 19 GB TIF to a 1.6 GB XYZ, which was slow but usable in Delft3D.

 #### Next Steps with the 2025 Nooksack Model